 The process of establishing meaningful community engagement is essential to our commitment to realising a balanced flow of mutual benefits.
-The relationships we build with stakeholders are nurtured through open and frank discussion.
+The relationships we build with stakeholders are nurtured through open and frank dialogue.

 Affected Stakeholder Committees

-These committees are intended to provide direct two-way engagement with communities in the vicinity of the Project footprint.
+These committees provide for direct two-way engagement with communities in the vicinity of the Project footprint.
 An independent selection process defines membership who elect the chairman whose added task is to sit in the sub-county level liaison committee.
 These are:

-- Access Road Committee – represents communities along mine access road.
+- Access Road Committee – represents communities adjacent to the mine access road.

-- Miembeni Committee – residents north of the mine site.
+- Mafisini/Mivumoni Committee – residents north of the mine site.

-- Kibwaga Committee – residents near the Mukurumudzi Dam.
+- Nguluku/Kibwaga Committee – residents near the Mukurumudzi Dam.

-- Vumbu and Nguluku Committee – residents south of the mine site.
+- Fingirika and Committee – residents south of the mine site.

-- Host Site Committee – those living in Bwiti, the host resettlement site.
+- Host Site Committee – those living in the host resettlement site at Bwiti.

-- Kibuyuni Committee – residents near the port facility.
+- Kibuyuni Committee – residents near the port facility at Likoni.

 - Likoni Beach Management Unit Committee – fishermen near the port facility.